Project Structure

 Admin Dashboard

-Access the admin panel by double-clicking "MIT License" in the footer, or go directly to /admin/.
+Access the admin panel by double-clicking the year in the footer copyright, or go directly to /admin/.

 First-Time Setup